alanoudmk/Electrical-Circuit-with-6-Servo-Motors/README.md

-# Connecting and Programming an Electrical Circuit with 6 Servo Motors:
+# Connecting and Programming an Electrical Circuit with 6 Servo Motors

+***

 ## Project Description:
 This project aims to control 6 servo motors by sweeping them through a range of 0 to 180 degrees in 10-degree increments, and then sweeping them back to 0 degrees in 10-degree decrements.
 The servo movements are synchronized, with a delay between each servo movement to create a smooth, choreographed effect.